 All student charges must be paid in full before the student is allowed to register or attend classes.
 ALL STATEMENTS OF ACCOUNT ARE DUE AND PAYABLE IN FULL ON OR BEFORE THE DATE SHOWN ON THE STATEMENT.
 Since the university incurs many expenses of a continuing nature, such as salaries and maintenance, it is essential that the annual income from tuition and fees be assured in order to plan and maintain these services over the entire academic year.
 For this reason, it is understood that students are enrolled for the entire academic year or such portion as remains after the date of entrance.
-Furthermore, the university will not issue a diploma or transcript until all financial obligations have been satisfied.
+Furthermore, the university will not issue a diploma, transcript, enrollment verification or any official documentation until all financial obligations have been satisfied.
 The university reserves the right to change, with or without notice, any of the fees printed in this catalog, and increases should be expected in subsequent years.

-2017-2018-Fee Schedule
+2018 -2019 Fee Schedule